lulu-cao/blog-cms-django/README.md

     pytest test_something.py::single_test                    # single test function
     pytest -m "xfail and not slow" --strict-markers          # tests with Marks
     ```

+2. To run tests in a separate Docker container, build a new Dcoker image with the tag `django-tests`.
+    ```
+    docker build -f Dockerfile.test -t django-tests .
+    ```

+    Then start a Docker container based on the previously built image.
+    ```
+    docker run --rm django-tests
+    ```
+    `-rm` automatically removes the container after it stops.

 ## Deployment
 Contact Lulu Cao for access to heroku app.